 Hello, and welcome to my webpage.
 I’m a journalist, broadcaster, author and professor.

-I’m also a contributor to Forbes.com, which has just published my new eBook, Hometown Holdouts: Business Lessons From Food Stars Loyal To Their Roots.
+I write The Check blog at Forbes.com, which looks at everything happening in the world of food.
+Forbes is the publisher of my new eBook, Hometown Holdouts: Business Lessons From Food Stars Loyal To Their Roots.

-Hometown Holdouts attempts to answer the questions, “How do they stay in business?” and “Why do they stay there instead of expanding?”
+Hometown Holdouts attempts to answer the questions, “How do they stay in business?” and “Why do they stay in one town instead of expanding?”
 My dear friend, the cookbook author Dorie Greenspan, wrote the foreword.

-You may know me from my years at The New York Times, from my appearances on PBS NewsHour , or from one of my other books, such as The End of Detroit, How The Big Three Lost Their Grip On The American Car Market.
+You also may know me from my years at The New York Times, from my appearances on PBS NewsHour, or from one of my other books, such as The End of Detroit, How The Big Three Lost Their Grip On The American Car Market.

 Look for me on Twitter @mickimaynard.
 I’m Micheline Maynard on Facebook and LinkedIn.
 I also post regular answers on Quora.
 I’m a contributor to Medium.com, and you can follow me there, too, @mickimaynard.